Transgender parents conceiving children

 Should the law on parenthood be changed for transgender parents?

-Without a doubt.
-UK law needs to be more flexible to allow parents to choose the parental title recorded on their children’s birth certificates, or otherwise to make all documents concerning legal parenthood gender neutral.
+Yes – without a doubt.
+UK law should allow parents to choose the parental title recorded on their children’s birth certificates, or otherwise to make all documents concerning legal parenthood gender neutral.
 It is important for children that their birth certificates, and the law more generally, recognises the realities of their lives and relationships.

 At the moment it seems that the most likely route to law reform is a legislative one, so do write to your MP if you agree that this is important.